Septic Systems

 -

-There is flow back from the leach field when the septic tank is pumped
+There is back flow from the leach field when the septic tank is pumped

 -